Church and the Coronavirus

-Thankfully, virus statistics in our area are at a point where we can cautiously gather once again in person for worship and other activities, beginning in April 2021.
-If you choose to come to the sanctuary to worship in person, you must follow these precautions:
+Thankfully, virus statistics in our area continue to go down, and vaccination rates continue to go up, allowing for more relaxation of restrictions.
+If you choose to come to the sanctuary to worship in person, you must not be showing any symptoms (see details below) and follow these precautions:

 - are experiencing any symptoms such as fever (100.0ºF and above) or chills, cough, shortness of breath, sore throat, fatigue, headache, muscle/body aches, runny nose/congestion, new loss of taste or smell, or nausea, vomiting or diarrhea;